fiamma-chain/storage-contract-coswasm/README.md

 # Demo storage contract

-Demo contract which enables saving arbitrary data into Babylon with bitcoin timestamped, and checking whether data is Bitcoin finalized.
+Demo contract fork from babylon which enables saving arbitrary data into Fiamma chain

 Not for production.
 Best used as example.